longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

 * :code:`type` : General type of tileset, different types have quite different format.
 Supported types are "overhead" and "isometric".
 * :code:`unit_default_orientation` : Specifies a direction to use for unit types in worklists etc.
-  See "Unit Sprites" below.
+  See `Unit Sprites`_ below.

 :strong:`String Vectors`

-* :code:`preferred_themes` : List of preferred client themes to use with this tileset.
+* :code:`preferred_themes` : List of preferred game themes to use with this tileset.

 :strong:`Integers`

-* :code:`priority` : When user does not specify tileset, client automatically loads available compatible tileset with highest priority.
+* :code:`priority` : When user does not specify tileset, the game automatically loads available compatible tileset with highest priority.
 * :code:`normal_tile_width` : The width of terrain tiles.
 * :code:`normal_tile_height` : The height of terrain tiles.
 * :code:`unit_width` : Unit sprite width.
 Default is always ok, setting is provided just for symmetry with